Vendor management systems: Best software options in 2025

 straight to your inbox

-What are vendor management systems (VMS)?
+What are vendor management systems?

 Automating a vendor management workflow has become critical for businesses of all sizes.
 As businesses grow, so do the number of tools their employees need to do their jobs effectively.
-BetterCloud recently reported that the average company uses 130 SaaS applications.
-Managing such a high volume of vendors manually is virtually impossible for even the most experienced finance teams.
-This explosion in SaaS spending has surfaced two key vendor management challenges:
+BetterCloud recently reported that the average company uses 112 SaaS applications.

 - Overspending: SaaS companies are notorious for their opaque pricing.
 This makes it difficult for finance teams to understand if the quoted price or the price they receive at renewal is fair.